 Joanne Ramsden explores the situation many teachers have suddenly found themselves in: using a digital connection to teach children in their own homes.
 Joanne looks at the challenge this presents for teachers of younger learners and offers some tips and suggestions on how to help younger learners through this period.

-There are lesson materials including a worksheet and teacher’s notes at the bottom of the article as well as a link to a webinar in which Joanne discusses these ideas at length.
+There are lesson materials including a worksheet and teacher’s notes at the bottom of the article as well as a link to the webinar for Macmillan Education in which Joanne discusses these ideas at length.

 Teachers across the world have found themselves needing to become quickly comfortable and confident with teaching online.
 Many of us might have experience of teaching young learners but we may be less familiar with how to teach young learners online.
 It can seem as if there are a lot of new skills to learn but it is important to remember that many of the skills that we already have as teachers can, with a little adjustment, work very well in an online environment.
 This article will give you advice on three different ways to teach young learners online effectively: using the environment around us; increasing participation; and playing games.